-5.3 Confidentiality and protection
+5.5 Reporting, confidentiality and protection

-- 5.3.1 Employees must also be alert for occurrences of Financial Crime, be aware that unusual transactions or behaviours could be indications of Financial Crime and report potential cases of Financial Crime as outlined below. - 5.3.2 The Foundation commits to absolute confidentiality and fairness in all matters raised under this Policy. - 5.3.3 Whistleblowers making a report in accordance with this Policy will be protected from detriment and may make their report confidentially in accordance with the Speak-Up Policy.
+- 5.5.1 Employees must also be alert for occurrences of Financial Crime, be aware that unusual transactions or behaviours could be indications of Financial Crime and report potential cases of Financial Crime as outlined in section 6. - 5.5.2 The Foundation commits to absolute confidentiality and fairness in all matters raised under this Policy. - 5.5.3 Whistleblowers making a report in accordance with this Policy will be protected from detriment and may make their report confidentially in accordance with the Speak-Up Policy. - 5.5.4 All files and records created from an investigation under this Policy will be retained under strict security.